GregO44/cbt-records/README.md

 ## Browse page

-### The Brose page will provide the user with supporting images to the record labels available to choose from.
-This section is valuable to the user as they will be able to easily identify the label they want to browse music from with distiguishable logos and nested within a clickable link that will launch the artists direct site or Bandcamp page in a new tab on selecting.
+### The Browse page will provide the user with supporting images to the record labels available to choose from.
+This section is valuable to the user as they will be able to easily identify the label they want to browse music from, idetified by distiguishable logos nested within a clickable link that will launch the artists Bandcamp page in a new tab.

 ![Browse image]()